Myles Straw Player Props: Guardians vs. Royals

 - Straw has 12 doubles, three triples and 28 walks while batting .237.

-- He has not gone deep in his 84 games this year.
+- In 85 games played this year, he has not gone deep.

-- Straw has driven in a run in 11 games this season (13.1%), including two games with multiple runs batted in.
+- In 12 games this year (14.1%), Straw has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.